tytydraco/yessleep/out/Someone_planted_a_garden_in_my_backyard_without_my_knowledge.md

 I fumbled with my cellphone as I tried to scoot back on my rear at the same time.
 Doing both made me drop the phone.

 I screamed as it wriggled over my shoes.
-Digging in my pockets, I produced the lighter and hairspray bottle.
+Digging in my pockets, I produced the lighter and hairspray.

 “Back off!”
 I yelled.

-I felt its weight, hard and slimy, pressing against my body as it explored towards my face.
+I felt its weight, supple and slimy, pressing against my body as it explored towards my face.
 Its mouth salivated, as toothless as a baby’s.
 I noticed a single hair jutting from its right ear.

 I put hairspray and fire together.
 A jet bloomed out and scorched its face.